hugobaudchon/object-detection-project/README.md

 ```

 This will start streaming camera images to the laptop through a TCP connection.
-The laptop will run the object detection model and send the detections back to the robot, which will publish them as a ROS topic.
+The laptop will run the object detection model and will send the detections back to the robot also via TCP, which the robot then uses to send motor commands.

 Once the object detection package is running on the robot, you can run the client on the laptop to receive the images and send back the detections.